30 Nov Vow Renewal Gift Registry: Is it Appropriate?

 So, how should you handle it?

-Here are some tips that can help you navigate the murky, often confusing waters that surround vow renewal gifts:
+Here are some tips that can help you navigate the murky, often confusing waters that surround vow renewal gifts and answers to a Vow Renewal Gift Registry: Is it Appropriate?:

 - Tell them upfront – If you’re printing formal invitations for the vow renewal ceremony, add a line that says “No gifts please.”
 If guests choose to bring something anyway, that’s completely up to them.
 By stating in advance, however, you’ve removed any expectation and put the ball in their court.